Due to virus variants - Germany issues an entry ban

 In Switzerland, the proportion of variants in positive samples is already high as in the aforementioned neighboring countries in Germany.
 Martin Ackermann, head of the Swiss Coronavirus Task Force, which advises the Federal Council scientifically, said on Tuesday in Bern that he expects the “British” alternative in Switzerland to account for about half of the infections in March.
 From the task force’s point of view, B.1.1.7 could hardly be prevented from becoming the dominant viral variant in Switzerland.

 If expectations come true, Switzerland could soon end up on the list of countries that Germany has issued an entry ban.
-If there were no exception rules for the nearly 60,000 people traveling to Switzerland from France and Germany every day, the northern Swiss border would be nearly closed since then.
+If there were no exception rules for the 36,000 people traveling daily from Germany to Switzerland, the northern Swiss border would be nearly closed since then.

 “Typical entrepreneur.
 Lifelong beer expert.
 Hipster-friendly internet buff.
 Analyst.
 Social media enthusiast.”